Care Guides > Everything You Need To Know About Assisted Living (Extra Care Housing)

 The cost of assisted living is often less expensive than that of a residential care home.
 This is because the amount of care residents require is less.

-Our internal data shows that the average cost of UK residential care is £928 per week, or £4,021 per month.
+Our internal data shows that when paying yourself, the average cost of UK residential care is £1,387 a week, or £6,010 a month.

 The cost of assisted living depends on several factors, such as: